pirun/sdk-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

   It indicates to the modem the credential of the security tag used for establishing a secure connection.
   It is associated with the certificate or PSK.
   Specifying the ``<sec_tag>`` is mandatory when opening a socket.
-  When TLS/DTLS is expected, the credentials should be stored on the modem side by ``AT%XCMNG`` or by the Nordic nRF Connect/LTE Link Monitor tool.
+  When TLS/DTLS is expected, the client credentials should be stored on the modem side by ``AT%CMNG`` or by the Nordic nRF Connect/LTE Link Monitor tool.
+  The server credentials should be stored on TF-M size by ``AT#XCMNG``.
   The modem needs to be in the offline state.
   The DTLS server is not supported.